By Jia Taylor, Content Marketing Lead

 It’s no secret: U.S. home prices soared over the past year at the fastest pace in four decades.
 The result?
 Millions of homeowners are sitting on a record 22.7 trillion worth of home equity, 2.7 trillion of that gained in the last year alone.

-According to a new 2021 Home Equity Report by Unison, the inventors of home co-investments, the secular imbalance of strong demand and limited supply for homes, and the high cost of raw materials for new construction, among other factors, have contributed to the strong growth in home prices.
+According to a new 2021 Home Equity Report by Unison, the inventors of home equity sharing, the secular imbalance of strong demand and limited supply for homes, and the high cost of raw materials for new construction, among other factors, have contributed to the strong growth in home prices.

 "We're seeing an unprecedented bifurcation of the market," Thomas Sponholtz, CEO and chairman of Unison, says.
 "With incredibly strong demand for homes and housing supply significantly below the historical average, many buyers are paying a premium above the listing price – if they're able to find homes at all.
 Meanwhile, homeowners are participating in one of the biggest wealth-building moments we've seen in residential real estate.
 The record levels of tappable equity they're accumulating give them a lot of options, whether they're eyeing retirement or renovation."